 RELISTOR is indicated for the treatment of opioid-induced constipation for adult patients with chronic non-cancer pain.

-RELISTOR is indicated for the treatment of opioid-induced constipation in patients with advanced illness who are receiving palliative care, when response to laxative therapy has not been sufficient.
+RELISTOR is also indicated for the treatment of opioid-induced constipation in adult patients with advanced illness who are receiving palliative care, when response to laxative therapy has not been sufficient.
 Use of RELISTOR beyond four months has not been studied.

 IMPORTANT SAFETY INFORMATION

 RELISTOR® (methylnaltrexone bromide) Subcutaneous Injection is contraindicated in patients with known or suspected gastrointestinal obstruction and patients at increased risk of recurrent obstruction, due to the potential for gastrointestinal perforation.